whisperity/llvm-project/README.md

      * Autotools/Makefile projects can use
        [`CodeChecker log`](http://codechecker.readthedocs.io/en/latest/analyzer/user_guide/#log)
        to register build commands.
- * Start a CodeChecker server (the script uses the default `localhost:8001/Default` product) on the machine and leave it running during the process.
+ * Start a CodeChecker server on the machine and leave it running during the process.
  * Execute `run-aa.sh`, which will run the analysis for each projects for each configuration, and store the results to the server.